-However, Canadian residents may require a visitor visa to enter the U.S whether or not they hold a citizenship of one of the 38 visa waiver countries.
+No. As a Canadian citizen you do not need a visa or an ESTA to travel to the US.
+However, Canadian residents may require a visitor visa to enter the US whether or not they hold a citizenship of one of the 38 visa waiver countries.
 They have to obtain an ESTA first, which can be done through a very simple, cheap and quick online process.

 Keep in mind that not every Canadian resident wishing to enter the US can do that with just an Electronic System for Travel Authorization, since there is no guarantee that each applicant will be granted with an authorization.
 Even when the applicant obtains this authorization, the U.S. Immigration officials at the port of entry will determine whether a traveller should be allowed to enter or not.

 The US automated system called the Electronic System for Travel Authorization (ESTA) determines the eligibility of travelers to visit the US, under the Visa Waiver Program (VWP).
-The VWP is administered by the US Department of Homeland Security and permits the residents of 38 countries to travel to the US for tourism and business for up to 90 days, with just a travel authorization.
+The VWP is administered by the US Department of Homeland Security and permits the residents of 38 countries to travel to the US for tourism and business for up to 90 days, with just an ESTA.

 However, the citizens of these 38 countries, when traveling to the US for other reasons as employment, must apply for a regular visa as regulated by the US visa policy.
-In addition, if you are a Canadian resident who wishes to enter the US with the purpose of business or tourism, but who after being rejected from getting a travel authorization, then you will have to apply for a regular visa.
+In addition, if you are a Canadian resident who wishes to enter the US with the purpose of business or tourism, but who after being rejected from getting an ESTA, then you will have to apply for a regular US visa.